 Back in Black

-According to some designers, typefaces are never finished, only abandoned.
+According to some designers, typefaces are never finished, but only abandoned.
 But sometimes typefaces are found again.
-This is the story how Sinews Sans was re-mastered and trained for pan-European language support.
+This is the story of Sinews Sans and how it was remastered and provided with pan-European language support.

-In 2017 the Regional Brands from BSH Hausgeräte GmbH needed a typeface fit for interface and information design.
-Thanks to them, TypeMates got to spend time looking again at one of Jakob Runge’s first designs.
-Originally released in 2012 at Gestalten Verlag, Sinews Sans is a technical sans with humanistic muscle.
-Working with the Regional Brands, it has been comprehensively re-mastered.
-It now stands a little straighter, its curves are a little more toned, it can stretch and flex in new ways.
-It has been to the gym.
+In 2017 the Regional Brands from BSH Hausgeräte GmbH needed a typeface for interface and information design.
+Thanks to them, TypeMates got to spend time looking back at one of Jakob Runge’s first designs.
+Originally released in 2012 at Gestalten Verlag, Sinews Sans is a technical sans with humanistic touch.
+Working with the Regional Brands, it has been comprehensively remastered.
+It stands a little straighter, its curves are more toned and it can stretch and flex in new ways.

 For Jakob, returning to the design was an opportunity to engage with type design not as a one man job, but as a collaborative process.
-With essential work contributed by other designers — Nils Thomsen drew the light and extrapolated black master, Leo Philp contributed to the italics, Natalie Rauch helped on the light Cyrillic and Lisa Fischbach was involved in absolutely everything and drew most of the Greek and Cyrillic — Jakob could (drink beers) focus his attention on seeing the typeface as a whole.
-For Jakob, the improvements he oversaw to Sinews Sans were a point of honour:
+With essential work contributed by other designers — Nils Thomsen drew the light and extrapolated black master, Leo Philp contributed to the Italics, Natalie Rauch helped on the light Cyrillic and Lisa Fischbach was involved in absolutely everything and drew most of the Greek and Cyrillic — Jakob could (drink beers) focus on seeing the typeface as a whole.
+For Jakob, the improvements he saw in Sinews Sans were a point of honour:

-Adding language support to any typeface is not just a technical exercise, but a matter for cultural understanding too.
-For Sinews’ expansion into Greek, TypeMates enlisted Irene Vlachou to give in-depth advice and while at their fabulous Cyrillic workshop, Lisa grilled Maria Doreuli and Krista Radoeva for their feedback on the Cyrillic.
+Adding language support to any typeface is not just a technical exercise, but a matter for cultural understanding.
+For Sinews’ expansion into Greek, TypeMates enlisted Irene Vlachou to give in-depth advice.
+While at a fabulous Cyrillic workshop, Lisa asked Maria Doreuli and Krista Radoeva for their feedback on Cyrillic.

 The designers at the Regional Brands from BSH Hausgeräte GmbH came to TypeMates with clear ideas about how Sinews might be improved and what features they wanted the typeface to retain during the remastering.
 With a precise eye, Martin Reichhuber, Sabine Groß and Jichao Zhu highlighted where the original design might be improved, where new features could be added and tested the results rigorously.

-Their high standards and knowhow kept work on Sinews Sans focussed on its end uses, ensuring the typeface was tailored to fit branding needs and excel in interface and information design.
+Their high standards and knowhow kept the work on Sinews Sans focussed, ensuring the typeface was tailored to fit branding needs and would excel in interface and information design.

 It now speaks Greek: the company had a market there, but didn’t want to depend on boring system fonts for their communications.
 A full pan-European language extension was natural.